zachcmadsen/rtrb-capi-example/README.md

 ## Build

-You need Rust, Cargo, CMake, and a C compiler installed.
+You need Rust, Cargo, CMake, and a C/C++ compiler installed.

 Configure and build the project: